git2RDFLab/sparql-query-prototype/README.md

 ## CURL-Example to perform SparQL-Query and to get result
-curl -XPOST -H "Content-type: text/plain" -d $'PREFIX git: <git://>\n\nSELECT ?commit WHERE { ?commit git:AuthorName "emmanuel" . }' localhost:7080/api/v1/github/rdf/query/{id} -o "query-result.json"
+curl -XPOST -H "Content-type: application/sparql-query" -d $'PREFIX git: <git://>\n\nSELECT ?commit WHERE { ?commit git:AuthorName "emmanuel" . }' localhost:7080/api/v1/github/rdf/query/{id} -o "query-result.json"

+## SparQL-Query execution alternatives
+SparQL-Queries can also be performed by going to https://yasgui.triply.cc/ and using its api